sal55/langs/pclang/readme.md

      18 End

 So I can do it like LLVM too.
 This looks very enticing, but generating reasonable code from all those temps is a lot harder than it looks; I've tried several times.
 And interpreting such a language, with so many opcode combinations per instruction, would be a nightmare.

+There is WASM too, another complicated one, supposedly also stack-based, with a syntax that can't make its mind what it wants to me.
+But since it doesn't support an unrestricted `goto`, that's wouldn't work for me.